- Erich Seamon

 - Developed GIS based technical systems, including geodatabase design and maintenance, construction of data dashboards and analytical GIS tools (python).
 Constructed and personally maintained on Unix/Linux systems for University of Idaho’s Northwest Knowledge Network (http://northwestknowledge.net).

 - Developed extract/transform/load functions to pull data from a multitude of datasets and databases, as well as construction metadata standards tools for data ingestion into ESRI geoportal software (ISO 19115).
 Used FME as part of this process.

-- Supervised four direct reports over the course of five years, supporting over two hundred individuals on the team.
+- Supervised three direct reports over the course of five years, supporting over two hundred individuals on the team.
 Provided regular status/progress reports on data management and GIS efforts to Project Director (Dr. Sanford Eigenbrode).

 - Prepared presentations and training workshops for teams related to GIS and data management, with a focus on ArcGIS, ArcGIS Online, and python.

 - Deployed web services to ArcGIS Online for easy access by users who were not familiar with GIS technology.

 GIS Project Manager, November 2005 – February 2011

 - Applied the use of advanced technology systems to make organizations successful, including Enterprise GIS development, GIS assessment and strategic planning, governmental systems architectural and life/cycle business development, water utility systems development.

 - Developed ESRI based applications in ArcGIS, ArcGIS Server, and Arc Collector, using python, for City of New Orleans, City of Portland, and City of Pittsburgh.